 Ralph A. Lewin Poster Award

 The Ralph A. Lewin Poster Award competition will be held at the annual PSA meeting.
 The Lewin Award was established in 2009 by colleagues of Ralph A. Lewin, former president of The Society and a distinguished teacher and researcher at The University of California at San Diego, Scripps Institution of Oceanography.
-The Lewin Award shall consist of a certificate and a monetary prize.
+The Lewin Award shall consist of a certificate and a monetary prize of $500.

 Lewin Award Eligibility: Graduate students who are PSA members, regardless of nationality, are eligible to compete for the Lewin Award, as well as former students within twelve months of completion of their degree.
 Posters with multiple authors are permitted, but the student competing for the award must be the first and presenting author.
 Only one poster per student per year may be entered in the competition.
 If meeting rules allow multiple posters to be contributed by the same presenting author, the student must designate which poster is to be considered for the award.

-To compete for the Lewin Award: Students must notify the Award Committee chair (Dr. Patrick Martone, address below) via e-mail on or before April 11, 2016.
+To compete for the Lewin Award: Students must notify the Award Committee chair (Dr. Heather Spalding, address below) via e-mail by the close of registration for the annual PSA meeting.
 The email must include (1) a statement of interest, (2) a tentative title of their presentation, and (3) the name and contact information of the student’s research director (mentor or major advisor) or department chair.
 The student must request that an original signed letter be sent by email to the Award Committee Chair directly from the student's research director (mentor or major advisor) or department chair, verifying that the candidate is a student and that the work to be presented represents the initiative, imagination, and labor of the student.
 In the case of multiple authors, the mentor will need to certify that the poster is primarily the work of the candidate.
-This letter of support must also be received by April 11, 2016.
+This letter of support must also be received by the close of registration for the annual PSA meeting.

 Lewin Award Committee Chair: